-The Company recorded a valuation allowance against the majority of the Company's deferred tax assets at the end of fiscal year 2014 and continues to maintain that full valuation allowance as of December 31, 2015 and June 30, 2015 as the Company believes it is not more likely than not that the net deferred tax assets will be fully realizable.
+The Company recorded a valuation allowance against the majority of the Company's deferred tax assets at the end of fiscal year 2014 and continues to maintain that full valuation allowance as of September 30, 2016 as the Company believes it is not more likely than not that the net deferred tax assets will be fully realizable.

-The Company recorded an immaterial provision for income taxes for the three months ended December 31, 2015.
-The Company recorded a provision for income taxes of \$0.4 million for the six months ended December 31, 2015 primarily due to a state tax examination which concluded as of December 31, 2015.
+The Company recorded a benefit from income taxes of \$1.4 million for the three months ended September 30, 2016 as a result of a tax refund from an amended state tax return filing.
+The Company recorded a provision for income taxes of \$0.4 million for the three months ended September 30, 2015, primarily due to the outcome of a state tax examination.